Sorry, you need to enable JavaScript to visit this website.

 As proof of participation in volunteer service projects within the framework of the European Union program, a foreigner must submit a certificate issued by a state authority competent to exercise control over the implementation of such a program or an organization authorized by it.

 The first temporary residence permit is issued to a foreigner for the time of performing work according to the agreement but up to one year.
-Suppose the agreement is concluded for a period longer than one year or participation in the project lasts more than one year.
-In that case, the permit can be extended for a maximum of one year but not longer than the duration of volunteer work or participation in the project.
+In case the agreement is concluded for a period longer than one year or participation in the project lasts more than one year, the permit can be extended for a maximum of one year but not longer than the duration of volunteer work or participation in the project.